 As a law enforcement trainer and writer for two decades, I have tackled almost every issue that you can imagine in the law enforcement profession.
-From defending law enforcement from tired and false claims of racism to calling out leaders that throw their officers under the bus for sport, I’ve had to keep a thick skin for some of the criticism and attacks that have come my way and it took more than thick skin to walk away from an encounter that I had today with a State Trooper.
+From defending law enforcement from tired and false claims of racism to calling out leaders that throw their officers under the bus for sport, I’ve had to keep a thick skin for some of the criticism and attacks that have come my way and it took more than thick skin to walk away from an encounter that I had today with a police officer in an adjoining jurisdiction.

-Yes, you read that correct and while it was indeed a State Trooper that appeared to have just left puberty, let me be clear.
-What I am about to say applies to every agency out there.
+Yes, you read that correct and while it was indeed an officer from outside my agency that appeared to have just left puberty, let me be clear.
+What I am about to say applies to every agency out there and it even applies to me.
 None of us work in a perfect department and we certainly don’t have perfect police officers but this needs to be said.

 We have a customer service problem.